Is a Death Certificate Public Record? See Cause of Death Records

 Is Cause of Death Public Record?

 Although this information is frequently included in obituaries, there is no official cause of death public record that is available to the public.
-Death certificate, which as discussed are considered confidential information, is where the official cause of death will be listed.
+Death certificates, which as discussed are considered confidential information, are where the official cause of death will be listed.
 Since only family members will have access to death certificates, then only they will have access to the official cause of death.

 Can I Find Public Death Records Free?